2 Most Important Emails To Send After A Sale

-- Even the humble order confirmation email can be used as opportunities to upsell customers
+Even the humble order confirmation email can be used as an opportunity to upsell customers

-- They showed them something personalised and relevant to their purchase.
+They showed them something personalized and relevant to their purchase.

 This example shows even the humble order confirmation email can contain an opportunity to communicate your brand and continue your relationship with your customers.
 Don’t miss out.